yanmendes/polyflow/examples/BigDawg/README.md

   cd bigdawg/provisions && bash setup_polyflow.sh
 ```

 The script starts three Docker containers named `bigdawg-postgres-swift`, `bigdawg-postgres-kepler` and `bigdawg-postgres-catalog`.
-The first two are relational databases with [provenance data](../Provenance) and the last one is BigDAWG's modified catalog with our data.
+The first two are relational databases with [provenance data](../Provenance) and the last one is BigDAWG's modified catalog containing `Kepler's` and `Swift's` schema details.
 To see if your installation was successful, run the following query:

 ```sh
   curl -X POST -d "bdrel(select * from data);" http://localhost:8080/bigdawg/query/